-SHIMURAbros are the sister and brother artist duo of Yuka and Kentaro Shimura, currently researchers at Studio Olafur Eliasson and exemplifying a new breed of Japanese contemporary artists.
-Working and exhibiting internationally, SHIMURAbros are known for incorporating elements of sculpture, installation and avant-garde filmmaking in their work.
-Film is the catalyst for all their creations and the artists employ different techniques to each work.
-As an exploration of the history of moving images approached from a fundamentally different perspective extending film beyond its two-dimensional limit -their installations are an intricate and playful re-working of film and cinematic language.
+SHIMURAbros is a brother-sister duo consisting of Yuka Shimura and brother Kentaro Shimura.
+Researchers at Studio Olafur Eliasson and incorporating elements of sculpture, installation and avant-garde filmmaking techniques in their work.
+Their practice explores the history of moving image approached from a fundamentally different perspective.
+One that extends film beyond its two-dimensional limits through intricate installations and playful re-working of cinematic language.

-Special thanks to The Japan Foundation team and Central Saint Martins, University of the Arts London.
+Special thanks to The Japan Foundation and Central Saint Martins, University of the Arts London.